micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-32-rashi_en.md

 ### passuk 17
 <b>Each herd by itself.</b> [I.e.,] each species separately.
 <b>Pass on ahead of me.</b> A distance of one day or less and I will follow behind you.
 <b>And keep a space.</b> One herd was ahead of the other as far as the eye can see.
-[Yaakov did this] so that the eye of the wicked man [Essav] be satisfied, and to amaze him with the immensity of the gift.
+[Yaakov did this] so that the eye of the wicked man [Eisov] be satisfied, and to amaze him with the immensity of the gift.

 ### passuk 18
 <b>To whom do you belong?</b> [Meaning] <i>of</i> whom are you? [i.e.,] “Who has sent you?” [as] Onkelos translates it דְּמָאן אַתְּ —whose are you?.